flagiu/mdtraj/README.md

 - Bugs to be corrected:
 	- q_l order parameters seems to be offset by ~sqrt(2).
 	- g(r) is <1 for large r in triclinic boxes.
-	- Check again the MSD.
-	- Check again the definition of Coordination number.
+	- Check again the NGP.
-	- Da ricontrollare input lammps in notype_dev!
+	- S(q,0) is wrong by some period-dependent factor.

 ## Requirements

-Basic C++ compiler and libraries.
+- Main code: Basic C++ compiler and libraries.
+- Python utilities: python3 with few libraries: numpy, scipy, matplotlib.

 ## Installation (Linux)

-Clone or Download this repository and compile with make:
+Clone or Download this repository, install the path and compile with make:
 ```bash
 gh repo clone flagiu/mdtraj
 cd mdtraj/version/